Palo-IT-Australia/recipes-iv-pairing/README.md

 ## TODO

-1. Users would like to add new recepies to the in memory
+1. Users would like to add new recepies
-2. Users would like to vote for their favourite revepies
+2. Users would like to vote for their favourite recepies
 3. Users would like to be able to see the most popular recepies

 ## How to run